interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/security.rst

 One of the major questions that arises in cross-chain communication is: what to do if one of the interlinked chains fails?

-In the case of BTC-Relay, a major chain reorganization in Bitcoin would be accepted, if the new chain exceeds the tracked ``MainChain`` in BTC-Relay.
+In the case of BTC-Relay, a major chain reorganization in Bitcoin would be accepted, if the new chain exceeds the tracked ``Chains`` in BTC-Relay.
 If the length of the fork exceeds the security parameter *k* relied upon by applications using BTC-Relay, this can have sever impacts, beyond that of users loosing BTC.

 However, as BTC-Relay acts only as mirror of the Bitcoin blockchain, the only possible mitigation of a 51% attack on Bitcoin **halting BTC-Relay** via manual intervention of *staked relayers* or the *governance mechanism*.